-- 4.28 Accidents in RMAA works have become a source of concern in recent years.
-In 2021, the LD, in collaboration with the OSHC, continued to implement the two-year publicity campaign launched in 2020 to remind contractors and workers to pay special attention to safety while carrying out RMAA works, the related electrical work, and working at height.
-Three safety webinars on electrical work accident case analysis and safety management, truss-out bamboo scaffolding work safety and RMAA and external wall repairing safety were held in March, May and November 2021 respectively.
-Other major publicity activities included broadcasting APIs on television/radio/mobile media, staging roving exhibitions, publishing feature articles in newspapers and on the LD's website, publishing leaflets and disseminating safety messages to contractors, employers and employees through various means. - 4.29 Since 2021, the LD further stepped up targeted promotion work in relation to work-at-height and work-above-ground safety.
-These included broadcasting Work Safety Alerts on publicity platforms of mass transportation and through websites and mobile applications frequently visited and used by workers, producing and distributing safety banners to construction sites, displaying safety messages at post boxes, on roadsides, on external walls of government buildings, at tunnels' entrances, in Home Affairs Enquiry Centres of the Home Affairs Department, broadcasting radio announcements by celebrities on race days, displaying occupational safety and health messages via the social media of the OSHC such as its Facebook and the LD's homepage.
+- 4.28 The LD, in collaboration with the OSHC, launched a two-year publicity campaign in 2022 for heightening the publicity and promotion targeting new works and RMAA works.
+Through a wide range of initiatives, for examples, lunchtime on-site safety talks, seminars, sponsorship schemes, roving exhibitions, etc., we seek to reach different stakeholders of new works and RMAA works, including contractors and workers, in particular the new comers, workers of diverse races and property owners, etc., to raise their work safety and health awareness. - 4.29 Accidents in RMAA works have become a source of concern in recent years.
+With a view to reminding contractors and workers to pay extra attention to safety while carrying out truss-out scaffolding work and working at height, the LD in collaboration with the OSHC launched three safety webinars on truss-out scaffolding and floor opening protection, suspended working platform and housekeeping at workplaces for safety in July and December 2022 respectively.
+Other major publicity activities included broadcasting APIs on television/radio/mobile media, staging roving exhibitions, publishing feature articles in newspapers and on the LD's website, publishing leaflets and disseminating safety messages to contractors, employers and employees through various means. - 4.30 The LD continued to step up targeted promotion work in relation to work-atheight and work-above-ground safety in 2022.
+These included broadcasting Work Safety Alerts on publicity platforms of public transportation and through websites and mobile applications frequently visited and used by workers, producing and distributing safety banners to construction sites, displaying safety messages on post boxes, at roadsides, on footbridges, on external walls of government buildings, at tunnels' entrances, in Home Affairs Enquiry Centres of the Home Affairs Department, on external LED display panels of shopping malls.
+The LD also broadcast radio advertisements by celebrities on race days and displayed occupational safety and health messages at the LD's homepage and via the social media of the OSHC such as its Facebook.